X Close Icon

 School groups coming to Half Moon to see a show can arrive up to 45mins before the performance to allow children a chance to interact with our gallery exhibition.
 We have a short gallery trail activity for the children to complete when they are here, if appropriate for the age group, and workshops with the artist can be arranged.

-Nursery to Reception
+Nursery to Year 3

 At the end of the show, there is a stay and play session.